KomodoPlatform/Documentation.rst.old/docs/source/notarynode/setup-Komodo-Notary-Node.rst

 Set ulimit parameters on ubuntu permanent:
 ==========================================

-By default the number of open files pro user in Ubuntu is 1024.
+By default the number of open files per user in Ubuntu is 1024.
 In our case this number is too small so you have to increase it.

 This is done with the ulimit command:

 .. code-block:: shell

 	$ulimit -a   # see all the kernel parameters
-	$ulimit -n   #see the number of open files
+	$ulimit -n   # see the number of open files
 	$ulimit -n 1000000  #  set the number open files to 1000000

 The problem with this way is that the ulimit parameter is only set currently for this command terminal and user.
 This means that after a reboot you’ll need to set the parameter again.
-Do following to set it permanent:
+Do the following to set it permanent:

 edit ``/etc/security/limits.conf``